cherrypy/cherrypy/sphinx/source/glossary.rst

 .. glossary::

+   application
+      A CherryPy application is simply a class instance containing at least one page handler.

+   controller
+      Name commonly given to a class owning at least one exposed method

    exposed
       A Python function or method which has an attribute called `exposed` set to `True`.
 This attribute can be set directly or via the